AyushSharma173/CS199Project/README.md

 Please provide a brief description of your project.
 List the goals and objectives of your project and explain why you’ve chosen to work on this project.

-We intend to create a differential equation solver using Rust.
-The goal would be to create an application that can parse basic mathemtical functions, and use that as a model for an n^th order differential equation, and numerically solve that equation over a specific time period.
+We intend to create a calculator with a differential equation solver using Rust.
+The goal would be to create an application that can parse basic mathemtical functions, and also a model for an n^th order differential equation that will be numerically solved over a specific time period.
 The reason we chose this project is because differential equations are an extremely important field of mathematics in engineering and physics, and in a lot of cases, cannot be solved analytically.
 In these cases, numerical methods are useful, and that is what the project seeks to accomplish.

 System Overview